When your head is a mess full of ideas, listen to “Where is my Mind” by the Pixies.

 Here’s an example of a mind map for website development.
 If you’re planning out the content of your website, I recommend starting here!

 How to design a mind map in 7 easy steps

-Are you itching to try your hand at a mind map?
+Are you itching to try your hand at a mind map using mind mapping software?
 Full of ideas for how to use mind maps to improve your business?
-(Idea: Maybe that could be your first mind map?!)
+(Idea: Maybe that could be your first mind map created with the software?!)

 Then, let’s talk creation…

 If you’re working on a project, your project name or goal should be the central idea.
 You can use a general phrase like “Product Development”, or you can get more specific.
 For example, you could use the name of a product or service itself and plot out all the features you want to include.

 The following example focuses on the strategy of design thinking and the steps to apply it to a business.